SeanSobey/ChartjsNodeCanvas/README.md

 * No heavy DOM virtualization libraries, thanks to a [pull request](https://github.com/chartjs/Chart.js/pull/5324) to chart.js allowing it to run natively on node, requiring only a Canvas API.
 * Chart JS is a peer dependency, so you can bump and manage it yourself.
 * Provides a callback with the global ChartJS variable, so you can use the [Global Configuration](https://www.chartjs.org/docs/latest/configuration/#global-configuration).
-* Uses [fresh-require](https://www.npmjs.com/package/fresh-require) for each instance of `CanvasRenderService`, so you can mutate the ChartJS global variable seperatly within each instance.
+* Uses (similar to) [fresh-require](https://www.npmjs.com/package/fresh-require) for each instance of `CanvasRenderService`, so you can mutate the ChartJS global variable seperatly within each instance.
+* Support for custom fonts.

 ## Limitations